fleetdm/fleet/articles/fleet-desktop-says-hello-world.md

 By exposing this information, your end users are informed and empowered to self-remediate security issues without requiring time and attention from your IT or security team.

-__Scope Transparency.__ A frequent question from end users is a half-joking half-concerned, “so you can see everything I do, right?”
+__Scope transparency.__ A frequent question from end users is a half-joking half-concerned, “so you can see everything I do, right?”
 With our scope transparency feature, we clear up that ambiguity and tension between end users and IT teams.

 When a Fleet Desktop user clicks “Transparency,” they will be taken to [https://fleetdm.com/transparency](https://fleetdm.com/transparency).
 This page explains what Fleet and osquery can and cannot see on their computers.
 We also link to an article on dos and don’ts for a work computer.